webdevamin/songseeker/README.md

 # SongSeekr

-You heared a fantastic song.
+You've heard a fantastic song.
 You want to put it to your playlist but you don't know the title of it.
 You can use Shazam: you can hum to find the song.
 But what if you knew some text used in the lyrics from heart?
 This app is made for it: just type a string of keywords, get that favorite track and save it to your playlist!